stocyr/IcarusTouch/README.md

 settings item, only the following devices are displayed:

 * Output devices
-* Devices which are not opened (except for the device opened by TouchContinuum)
+* Devices which are not opened (except for the device opened by IcarusTouch)

 If the preferred MIDI device could not be opened because it does not exist, the software tries to open the systems default MIDI device.